 In SSRS, Dataset is an SQL Command used to retrieve the data from Data Source for Report creation.
-Dataset consists of SQL Command, parameters, filters etc. SQL Server Reporting Services supports two types of datasets: Shared Dataset and Embedded Dataset.
-In this article we will show you, Steps involved in creating Shared Dataset in SSRS 2014
+Dataset consists of SQL commands, parameters, filters, etc. SSRS supports two types of datasets: Shared Dataset and Embedded Dataset.
+In this article, we will show you, Steps involved in creating Shared Dataset.

-Shared Dataset: If you want to share the same dataset to multiple reports then we have to create shared dataset.
-Following are the few uses of shared dataset:
+SSRS Shared Dataset: If you want to share the same Dataset with multiple reports, then we have to create a shared Dataset.
+The following are the few uses of the shared Dataset:

 - It can be created once and used in multiple reports.

-- If you want to change the dataset, you can do it at once place and it will be reflected in all the supporting reports.
+- If you want to change the Dataset, you can do it in one place, and it will reflect in all the supporting reports.

-- Name: Please specify valid unique name for the Dataset you want to create.
+- Name: Please specify a valid unique name for the Dataset you want to create.

-- Data Source: If you already created, Please select the data source from the drop down list.
-If not, Please click on the New button to Create SSRS Shared Data Source
+- Data Source: If you have already created it, Please select the data source from the drop-down list.
+If not, please click on the New button to Create a Shared Data Source.

-- Query Type: It allow us to choose from 3 options.
+- Query Type: It allows us to choose from 3 options.

-- Text: You have to write the SQL Query or use Query Designer
+- Text: You have to write the Query or use Query Designer

-- Table: You have to select the table you want to use.
+- Table: Select the table you want to use for this Shared Dataset.

 - Stored Procedure: You have to select the stored procedure you want to use.

-- Query Designer: If you don’t know, How to write the SQL Queries then you can select this option.
-It will allow you to design using graphical user Interface.
-Please refer SSRS Query Designer article to understand the steps involved in it.
+- Query Designer: If you don’t know, How to write the Queries, then you can select this option.
+It will allow you to design using a graphical user interface.
+Please refer to the Query Designer article to understand the steps involved in it.

-- Time out: It will allow you to specify the query execution time.
+- Time out: It allows you to specify the query execution time.

-NOTE: To create shared dataset we require shared data source only.
+NOTE: To create a shared Dataset in SSRS, we require a shared data source only.

 SQL Query we used in the above screenshot is:

-TIP: Please refer SQL Inner Join article to understand the Inner Join.
+TIP: Please refer Inner Join article to understand the Inner Join.

 You can check the available field by selecting the Fields option.
-It will also allows you to change the column names as well.
+It will also allow you to change the column names as well.

-Click ok to finish creating the Shared Dataset in SSRS.
-Let us see in the solution explorer
+Click ok to finish creating the Shared Dataset.
+Let us see in the solution explorer.